solita/solita.github.com/_posts/2022-03-07-running-clojure-on-constrained-memory.md

 effect that happens regardless of if our program runs on the JVM or some other runtime, is that the operating system must provide its services with less memory.
 This affects especially the page cache, but it also may result in swapping-out of memory content.
-Even in absence swap, heavy file system read load can result from having to reclaim cached-in file system content too soon.
+Even in absence of swap, heavy file system read load can result from having to reclaim cached-in file system content too soon.
 Finally, if the memory reclamation mechanisms fail to otherwise find memory needed for the operating system to operate, it